pkiep-reniec/integration_js_example/readme.md

-# JS integration with RENIEC IDaaS
+# JS integration with ID Perú
-This example use RENIEC IDaaS SDK for complete integration with RENIEC IDaaS, for more information about SDK go to:
+This example use ID Perú SDK for complete integration with ID Perú, for more information about SDK go to:

 https://github.com/pkiep-reniec/idaas_sdk_js